-The Azores is a cluster of nine islands located in the North Atlantic Ocean, about two thirds of the way from Canada to Portugal.
+The Azores is a cluster of nine islands located in the North Atlantic Ocean, about two-thirds of the way from Canada to Portugal.
 The islands are fairly unknown to most people, which is something the locals are rather proud of.
-It’s “the Hawaii of Portugal” where it never gets too cold or too hot, scenic views present themselves whichever way you choose to look, and cows are 2 to 1 for every island inhabitant.
+It’s “the Hawaii of Portugal” where it never gets too cold or too hot, scenic views present themselves whichever way you look, and cows are two-to-one for every island inhabitant.
 With the tourist season starting at the end of May, April doesn’t get to see many traveling visitors, the locals seem to hide in their homes and churches, so it really felt like the Islands were our own.

 As in any place that’s not your hometown some things appear strange.
 In the Azores, people drive predominantly standard transmission cars, almost all streets are uphill/downhill extremes, people seem to park wherever they want, birds run across the streets when seeing an oncoming car, and there is pretty frequent cow traffic on the roads.